alexOlaru0131/Robo-view/README.md

 For the structural part of the robot I used some `PVC planks` on which the components were glued, except the power supply module.

-The main board, an ESP32 DevKIT V1, is where the main code was loaded, which I will explain later.
-Next to it, I attached a engine driver module L298N that drives the DC engines.
-In the project, the speed of the engines could not be adjusted as I just wanted to make it move.
-Later, I regretted doing that as it would become unstable.
-The mobile part of the robot consists of the two DC engines and a mini servomotor SG90.
+The main board, an `ESP32 DevKIT V1`, is where the main code was loaded.
+Next to it, I attached a `engine driver module L298N` that drives the `6V DC engines`.
+The speed of the engines could not be adjusted as I just wanted to make it move.
+The mobile part of the robot consists of the two engines and a `mini servomotor SG90`.
 The servo was used for moving the camera up and down.
-The camera used is an ESP32-CAM that came with the programmer and the code for it will not be attached to this file because it’s the default one from Espressif, and I just needed to select the camera from the defines.
+The camera used is an `ESP32-CAM`.
 The power supply module provides 3,3V, 5V and 12V.
-Initially, I used it for powering the whole project, but the power draw was too high for the module so I used it just for the common ground and the DC engines.
 The main board is powered through the microUSB port, and the camera is powered from the main board.

 Now, let’s do an analysis throughout the code.
 I will just explain the important parts, and not the connected pins or the server initialization because the pins are selected based on the characteristics.
 I